Allen-Synthesis/EuroPi/software/contrib/gates_and_triggers.md

 We assume that between the first and second pulses, the combined CV input via `k1`, `k2`, and `ain` has changed, resulting in different gate lengths (`L1` and `L2`, above)

+## Delayed Triggers

+If you need a delayed trigger, `cv4` can be used; set the gate duration of `cv1` to the desired delay duration.  `cv4` will fire a 10ms trigger on the falling edge of `cv1`, which will correspond with the rising edge of `din` plus the delay.
+Note that using `cv4` in this way will limit the usefulness of `cv1` and `cv3`, as the gate length will be used to control the delay.

+There is no way to add a delay between the signal received from `din` or `b1` and the rising edge of the gate on `cv1`.